 Blue Water Navy Vietnam Veterans Act

 Congresswoman Trahan is proud to have pushed for passage of the Blue Water Navy Vietnam Veterans Act, which is now codified into law.
-Under this bill, historically-denied disability benefits are granted to U.S. Navy veterans who served offshore (“Blue Water Navy”) of the Republic of Vietnam during the Vietnam War and were exposed to the chemical herbicide Agent Orange.
+Under this bill, historically-denied disability benefits are granted to U.S. Navy veterans who served offshore (“Blue Water Navy”) of the Republic of Vietnam during the Vietnam War and were exposed to toxic Agent Orange.

 National Purple Heart Hall of Honor Commemorative Coin Act

-Congresswoman Trahan is a cosponsor of the National Purple Heart Hall of Honor Commemorative Coin Act, which was passed through the U.S. House of Representatives in 2019.
+Congresswoman Trahan is a cosponsor of the National Purple Heart Hall of Honor Commemorative Coin Act, which was passed through the U.S. House of Representatives.
 This bill honors those awarded the Purple Heart Hall of Honor with a commemorative coin provided by the U.S. Mint.

 Improving Safety and Security for Veterans Act